msuthar7/Gun-Key-Point-Annotation-Tool/README.md

 - **Undo/Redo Functionality**: Quickly undo or redo any changes to annotations.
 - **Image Dataset Navigation**: Seamlessly navigate through your dataset with 'Next' and 'Previous' buttons or keyboard shortcuts.
 - **Real-Time & Manual Annotation Saving**: Automatically save annotations or save them manually to YOLO format files.
-- **Cache for Temporary Annotations**: Annotations are temporarily stored in memory, ensuring you don't lose any unsaved data while navigating images.
 - **Frame Extraction**: Extract frames from video files and save them as images for annotation.
 - **Batch Image Resizing**: Resize entire image folders while maintaining aspect ratios, if desired.
 - **Text Color and Font Size Customization**: Change the text color and font size of annotations to suit your needs.